Tips to having an awesome lymphatic system!

-The lymphatic system’s main job is to get rid of toxins (internal and external) and protect the body against invasions.
+The lymphatic system’s main role in the body is to release toxins (internal and external) and protect the body against invasions.
 The largest lymphatic tissue in the body is the Spleen and plays a huge part in immune defense and red and white blood cells.

-One of the interesting things about lymph is, unlike blood, there is no pump, it relies on relaxation and contraction of muscles and joints to move it, so the lymphatic system can get sluggish and easily stagnant.
+One of the interesting things about lymph is, unlike blood, there is no pump, it relies on relaxation and contraction of muscles and joints to facilitate it, so the lymphatic system can easily become sluggish and stagnant.
 When it becomes overwhelmed, it can lead to impaired immunity, cellulite, edema, chronic pain, fatty deposits, sinusitis and upper respiratory issues.
-As you can see it’s super important to keep this system moving!
-Thanks to The Chalkboard, A Guide to Living Well, here’s some easy tips to keeping the garbage men happy!

-You knew this was coming, right?
 Acupuncture is incredible for moving and balancing the lymphatic system, it’s one of the only modalities that can focus directly on the Qi and blood of the Spleen, which is the largest lymphatic organ.
-We also believe that stress plays a huge part in that potential stagnating energy of the lymphatic system, so acupuncture can also address stress in the whole body and the Qi flow of the liver as well.
-Remember there is no pump in the lymphatic system, so the body needs free flowing energy of Qi to transport those toxins.
-Acupuncture is your answer!
+At Tao to Wellness, we also believe that stress plays a huge part in the stagnation of energy in the lymphatic system.
+It is important to note that acupuncture address the stagnation, but also the stress in the entire body.
+Remember there is no pump in the lymphatic system, so the body needs free flowing energy of Qi and blood to transport those toxins.

 Rebounding is one of the easiest ways to pump the lymph.
-Rebounding is the practice of jumping on a trampoline (yes, remember when we did this for fun!?) for ten to thirty minutes.
+The practice is quite simple, jumping on a trampoline for ten to thirty minutes a day.
 This passively moves the lymph while stimulating the circulation of blood throughout the body.
 Numerous studies have proven its efficacy, and have even shown it to improve muscle tone.

 An inversion table is a padded table that allows one to invert upside down while strapped in by the feet.
 The inversion process decompresses the joints of the body and stimulates the lymphatic and circulatory system.
 This brings blood and oxygen to the tissues, which helps to clear the muscles of toxic build-up.
 By inverting, gravity works with, not against, the body, encouraging the movement of the lymph.
 It also improves spinal health by rehydrating the discs, reducing pressure on the nerves and relaxing tense muscles.